LOAVES: A local, complementary currency

 In the now-finished pilot version of LOAVES (April 2016-March 2018), LEAP made a commitment to redeem LOAVES from any Ashhurst and Pohangina businesses for NZD at a rate of 1 NZD = 1 LOAVES.
 This has changed.
 The first pilot allowed us to identify those businesses where LOAVES accumulate most readily.
-We are continuing to work closely with these "core" businesses, and to redeem LOAVES when necessary, to ensure the initiative serves their interest.
+We are continuing to work closely with these "keystone" businesses, and to redeem LOAVES when necessary, to ensure the initiative serves their interest.

 Other businesses are now accepting LOAVES knowing that they can spend LOAVES at these core businesses and with each other.
 This approach strengthens local self-reliance by helping LOAVES stay in circulation.
 We encourage all businesses to get in touch if they need support to make LOAVES work for them, and we have no desire to put any local business at risk.
 This is a cooperative, volunteer-run, and not-for-profit initiative.
 We are continuing to keep 1 NZD in the bank for every 1 LOAVES in circulation.

 Businesses accepting LOAVES are advised to handle them as cash, and to account for them (and to pay tax and GST) in the same way they would do when handling New Zealand Dollars.

 This LOAVES redemption policy was last reviewed by the LEAP board in February 2018.